Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Non-autonomous Linear Operators

 The problems constructed in the proofs above are rather special and perhaps not typical of applications.
 The following example shows that the (poor) behaviors suggested in the above theorems also occur for a more natural problem.
 Consider the linear advection equation

 with periodic boundary conditions.
 A finite difference semidiscretization using the classical second order accurate central stencil and 50 grid points results in a skew-symmetric ODE \eqref{eq:ode}.
+The third order method SSPRK(3,3) of \cite{shu1988efficient} is given by the Butcher tableau

-Applying SSPRK(3,3) \cite{shu1988efficient}, the time step $\dt = 10^{-5}$ is approximately three orders of magnitude smaller than required for energy stability of a corresponding constant coefficient problem \cite{tadmor2002semidiscrete, ranocha2018L2stability}.
+For this method, the time step $\dt = 10^{-5}$ is approximately three orders of magnitude smaller than required for energy stability of a corresponding constant coefficient problem \cite{tadmor2002semidiscrete, ranocha2018L2stability}.
 However, the energy $\norm{u(t)}^2 = \Delta x \sum_i u_i^2$ increases exponentially, as can be seen in Figure~\ref{fig:linear_time_dep_advection}.
-In contrast, the energy of the numerical approximation using the scheme \eqref{eq:probably-stable-scheme} is decreasing, in accordance with Theorem~\ref{thm:probbaly-stable-scheme-1}.
+In contrast, the energy of the numerical approximation using the scheme \eqref{eq:probably-stable-scheme} is decreasing, in accordance with Proposition~\ref{pro:probbaly-stable-scheme-1}.